About this article

 In fact, neuroscience research suggests that this System 1 thinking actually accounts for up to 95% of our daily, cognitive activity.

-Kahneman’s states that whilst System 1 is usually fairly reliable, its ability to process information and make decisions is actually flawed, due to its desire to create an instant narrative for every situation.
+Where more complex criteria are in play, Kahneman states that whilst System 1 is still fairly reliable, its ability to process information and make decisions is actually flawed, due to its desire to create an instant narrative for every situation.

 In its rush, System 1 is actually liable to jump to conclusions, or base that narrative on flimsy or spurious information.